-- 912. That this Meeting believes that lack of a coherent approach to sharing relevant health care information between professionals involved in an individual's care can lead to second class care.
-It calls upon the BMA to lobby the Departments of Health to: - (i) develop integrated systems that allow appropriate clinical information to be shared between relevant healthcare professionals; and - (ii) engage with the public in both demonstrating the need for such information sharing and ensuring they are aware of the safeguards in place to facilitate this sharing.

-- 913. That the Information Technology Committee, (or its successor if renamed) must uphold the interests and privacy of the patient.

-(2004) - 914.
-That in order to improve the validity of hospital data: - (i) the Department of Health should vastly improve provision of information technology within trusts; - (ii) standardisation should be agreed for clinical coding; - (iii) trusts should provide the skills necessary to analyse quality and performance data and to ensure that it is consistent in reflecting medical practice.

-915. That clinical decision support systems should not become clinician monitoring systems, and this Meeting instructs the GPC to advise on any such developments.
-(2001) 916.
+- Sensitivity: Internal use 922.
+That this Meeting believes that lack of a coheren't approach to sharing relevant health care information between professionals involved in an individual's care can lead to second class care.
+It calls upon the BMA to lobby the Departments of Health to: (i) develop integrated systems that allow appropriate clinical information to be shared between relevant healthcare professionals; and (ii) engage with the public in both demonstrating the need for such information sharing and ensuring they are aware of the safeguards in place to facilitate this sharing.
+(2004) 923.
+That the Information Technology Committee, (or its successor if renamed) must uphold the interests and privacy of the patient.
+(2004) 924.
+That in order to improve the validity of hospital data: (i) the Department of Health should vastly improve provision of information technology within trusts; (ii) standardisation should be agreed for clinical coding; (iii) trusts should provide the skills necessary to analyse quality and performance data and to ensure that it is consistent in reflecting medical practice.
+(2002) 925.
+That clinical decision support systems should not become clinician monitoring systems, and this Meeting instructs the GPC to advise on any such developments.
+(2001) 926.
 That doctors should have the right to the same levels of confidentiality as the rest of society with regard to information pertaining to their medical health.
-(2001) 917.
+(2001) 927.
 That this Meeting expresses its grave concerns re the potential breach of confidentiality with the passage of the Health and Social Care Act, allowing the Minister of Health access to patients' records without informed consent.
-(2001) 918.
+(2001) 928.
 That this Meeting believes that there should be continued vigilance with respect to patient confidentiality in a time of great technological and organisational change within the NHS.
-(1999) 919.
+(1999) 929.
 That in order for an information strategy to be effective then it is imperative to ensure that electronic patient record data is of high quality.
-(1999) 920.
+(1999) 930.
 That this Meeting supports the BMA position in protecting police surgeons' right to maintain medical confidentiality.
-(1996) 921.
+(1996) 931.
 That this Meeting is concerned about the security of patient identifiable data on the proposed NHS wide network and instructs Council: (i) to advise doctors not to sign up to the NHS wide network until confidentiality can be guaranteed; and (ii) to take all possible steps to ensure that personal medical information entered onto the NHS wide network remains confidential to those who hold the patient's fully informed consent to receive it.
-(1996) 922.
-That any restriction of access to confidential information should recognise the need for, and facilitate access to, research.
-(1996) 923.
-That this Meeting reaffirms its commitment to the overriding importance of the confidentiality of patients' personal medical records.
-(1995) 924.
-That the BMA believes that all patients are entitled to expect a duty of confidentiality from all their carers and that duty extends up to and beyond death.
-(1995) 925.
-That the Information Technology Working Party examine the use of decision support systems in clinical practice, with particular reference to the legal and ethical implications, and then investigate the setting up of a mechanism for evaluating such systems.
-(1994) 926.
-That this Meeting supports Council's attempt to investigate and clarify the issue of ownership and confidentiality of medical records in general practice.
-(1990)
+(1996)